This article may contain compensated links. Please read disclaimer for more info.

 This (today) inner court was used in the past for the horses to access the Salle du Manège, hence the stairs’ huge dimensions and shape.

 Unfortunately, this courtyard is not open to the public, so you can only view it from a window.

 The Ministry of State’s Ceremonial Apartments (Richelieu Wing)

 Named the Napoleon III Apartments, these rooms and halls were built between 1852 and 1857 for the Ministry of State during the Second Empire.
 These apartments were built for hosting VIPs like heads of state, not for Napoleon III himself.

 The construction works were supervised by Napoleon III himself, who lived in the Tuileries Palace.
 Particularly impressive are the main saloon and the big dining room.

 WHERE: Denon wing – 1st floor – Rooms 544, 547

 The Louvre Pyramid

-The Louvre Pyramid, 21.64 meters high, consists of a 95-tonne steel structure, a 105-tonne aluminum frame and contains 673 glass panes (603 rhombi and 70 triangles).
-The glass pyramid is not alone: three replicas, surrounding the main pyramid, are lined with triangular water basis.
+The Louvre Pyramid, 21.64 meters high, consists of a 95-tonne steel structure, a 105-tonne aluminum frame, and contains 673 glass panes (603 rhombi and 70 triangles).
+The Glass Pyramid is not alone: three smaller copies surround the main pyramid.

 Pin it now & read it later